COVID-19 Latest Updates

 Bruce D. Fischer, DPM, FACFAS

-Director of the Diabetic Foot Care Program
+Director of the Foot Wound Care Program

-Dr. Bruce D. Fischer has been practicing podiatric medicine and foot surgery for more than 30 years with board certifications in podiatric medicine and foot and surgery.
+Dr. Bruce D. Fischer has been practicing podiatric medicine and foot surgery for more than 30 years with board certifications in podiatric medicine and foot surgery.
 His areas of expertise include diabetic foot care, foot injury, geriatric foot care and podiatric sports medicine.
 Dr. Fischer received his medical degree from New York College of Podiatric Medicine with residencies at its affiliated hospitals in Manhattan, Brooklyn, Rockland County and the Bronx.
 He has been published in the Journal of American Podiatric Medical Association and is affiliated with the American Podiatric Medical Association and New York State Podiatric Medical Association.

 Crystal Haskin-Cole, DPM

 Dr. Crystal Haskin-Cole is board certified in podiatric medicine with a fellowship in Wound Care.
 She specializes in podiatric foot deformities and diabetic limb salvage.
 Dr. Haskin-Cole is certified in hyperbaric medicine and trained in advanced care treatment methods including the use of advanced biologics/stem-cells.
-Surgical and nonsurgical treatments are available for foot issues like plantar fasciitis, hammertoe toes, bunions, calluses, corns, ulcers, achilles tendonitis, sports related injuries, neuromas, neuropathy and fractures.
+Surgical and nonsurgical treatments are available for foot issues like plantar fasciitis, hammer toes, bunions, calluses, corns, ulcers, achilles tendonitis, sports related injuries, neuromas, neuropathy and fractures.
 Additionally, Dr. Haskin-Cole provides shoe modification, offloading, custom foot orthotics.
 She received her medical degree from New York College of Podiatric Medicine with residencies at Forest Hills Hospital and New York City VA Hospital.
 Dr. Haskin-Cole is affiliated with the American Podiatric Medical Association and New York State Podiatric Medical Association.

 ,